carolwong492/SAR-AI-ReplicationPackage/README.md

 -->

 - Files in `Data Analysis/` consist of the SAR pattern lists that compose the RegEx pattern used in the statistical tests.
 - Files in `Statistical Tests/` will run the tests associated with each research question.
+Each individual file can be run in any sequence.

 ### License for Code